damianhakert/damianhakert.github.io/source/_posts/2016-03-07-start-with-an-issue.markdown

 ## What's contained in the initial issue?

-In the contribution guide…

-(what should a feature proposal contain)
+In the [contribution guide][contribution guide], we call these "feature proposals" rather than "feature requests".
+This is a subtle but important nuance.

+A request puts the onus on someone else to "fulfill" a request.
+Whereas a proposal puts the onus on the initial person writing the issue.

+> Please keep feature proposals as small and simple as possible, complex ones might be edited to make them small and simple.
+> For changes in the interface, it can be helpful to create a mockup first.
+> If you want to create something yourself, consider opening an issue first to discuss whether it is interesting to include this in GitLab.

-The issue started with a [long description][original proposal] which thankfully was kept and later marked as "too complex", so we can compare it.
+The Todo issue started with a [long description][original proposal] which was later marked as "too complex".
+Thankfully it was kept and we can compare it.

+(ask Sytse how they came about the change or what we can see in the comparison)

 ## Are there times you don’t start with an issue?